-Tracking Mobile Responses
+Track Mobile Responses

 The User Agent field, available both in Individual Responses (on the details tab) and the CSV/Excel Export provides you with the browser used by the respondent to submit their response.
 Mobile browser will generally include something similar to iPhone OS 4 or Version/5.0.2 Mobile!

 You can also report on the number of respondents that used each type of device – desktop, tablet, or mobile.
-To do so, within a Standard Report, simply click the Insert button between any two charts where you wish to add your device chart and select the Device Chart option from the dropdown menu.
+To do so, within a Standard Report, click the Insert button between any two charts where you wish to add your device chart and select the Device Chart option from the dropdown menu.